HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 APPROX. 144 – 180 SQ FT

 Rooms in this size range need approx. 215-275 watts of light.
-Unless it’s a dining room or a room that can hold a chandelier (usually five or more bulbs) you are going to need a central fixture as well as accent lighting to have it ‘well-lit’.
+Unless it’s a dining room or a room that can hold a chandelier (usually five or more bulbs), you’ll need a central fixture and accent lighting to have it ‘well-lit.’

 Don’t be afraid to lower your central/general light (as long as the bottom is at least seven feet from the floor).
 This can make a space feel brighter, yet more intimate.